PipIWYG/sabl-core/README.md

 #### Request Methods (VERBS)
 **POST**

-The POST request method is used to Query Record Data for all available endpoint URIs, and requires request input data specifying the record ID to query
+The POST request method is used to Query Record Data for all available endpoint URIs, and requires request input data specifying the record ID to query.

 Example: `Endpoint URI: /api/v1/address_book`
 ```